Cub0n/Freifunk-on-low-Flash-RAM-device/README.md

 ## Idea
 * Configure image with blockmount and the needed packages as modules
 * Compile Freifunk Gluon
-* Boot the small image and install USB Stick
+* Boot the small image and prepare USB Stick
 * Boot again and install the remaining packages